vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/20.appendix.md/vid-partition.md

 For example, if there are 100 partitions, the vertices with `VID` 1, 101, 1001 will be stored on the same partition.

-But, the mapping between the `partition ID` and the machine address are random.
+But, the mapping between the `partition ID` and the machine address is random.
 Therefore, you can't assume that any two partitions are located on the same machine.